starcitizen-lug/knowledge-base/wiki/Troubleshooting.md

 #### DLSS (Deep Learning Super Sampling)
-1. Use the latest [Helper](https://github.com/starcitizen-lug/lug-helper/releases) to install a standard (non-staging) LUG-Wine runner.
+1. Use the latest [LUG Helper](https://github.com/starcitizen-lug/lug-helper/releases) to install a standard (non-staging) LUG-Wine runner.
 (For wine-staging: there is a memory allocation issue with libcuda + wine-staging and Easy Anti-Cheat makes this prohibitively difficult to overcome)
 2. Install winetricks `20250102-next` or newer.
 System winetricks can be updated with `sudo winetricks --self-update`
+3. Enter a [Wine maintenance shell](Tips-and-Tricks#how-to-get-a-wine-maintenance-shell-using-the-launch-script) for your prefix using the `sc-launch.sh` script.
-3. Install `dxvk` >=2.6.2 and `dxvk_nvapi` >=0.9 into your wine prefix.
-Replace the WINEPREFIX path with your game location and run:
+4. Install `dxvk` >=2.6.2 and `dxvk_nvapi` >=0.9 into your wine prefix with the following command:
-   1. `WINEPREFIX=/home/{user}/Games/StarCitizen winetricks -f dxvk dxvk_nvapi`
+   1. `winetricks -f dxvk dxvk_nvapi`
+   2. Note: If you do not use the Helper's Wine maintenance shell, you'll need to prepend `WINEPREFIX=/path/to/starcitizen/prefix` to the above command!
-4. To enable DLSS 4, add the following environment variables.
+5. To enable DLSS 4, add the following environment variables.
 In the Helper's Maintenance menu, select the `Edit launch script` option
    ```
    export PROTON_ENABLE_NGX_UPDATER="1"
    export DXVK_NVAPI_DRS_NGX_DLSS_SR_OVERRIDE="on"